orbitalflower/orbitalflower.github.io/_posts/2018-01-18-dnd3-extended-alchemy-items-list.md

 In several instances, the same item appears in multiple books.

 Alchemy items are generally like weak magic items.
-They tend to be less than 100 gp in price, with no item over 1,000 gp.
+They tend to be less than 100 gp in price, almost never over 1,000 gp.
 It's awkward that alchemy requires a skill while magic item creation requires feats, and by the time you can craft reliably, the benefit of saving money by making your own alchemy items is insignificant.